spawnseternalheart/R3AD-M3./README.md

 # R3AD-M3.
 ![image](https://github.com/user-attachments/assets/0671cc13-06f9-4c7b-9b4b-9a5a8cb8d572)

-SORRY IF IT'S HARD TO READ BECAUSE OF THE TYPING QUIRK :(( - OCT 2
+SORRY IF IT'S HARD TO READ BECAUSE OF THE TYPING QUIRK :((  THINGS WILL LOOK SLIGHTLY WONKY SINCE I UPDATED SOME THINGS - OCT 2

 R3ad for information about m3, mor3 will b3 add3d 3v3ntually.^_^